Skip to main content

 For volunteers currently overdue, or with a tight timeline for completing First Response training, the timeline remains the same and restrictions may be applied.

-The renewal period for First Response remains at three years and is calculated from the date that 10A is completed.
+The renewal period for First Response remains at three years and is calculated from the date that module 10A is completed.